 Name Address Description Read/Write Times when data is accessed High-speed Counter 1 Overflow/Underflow Flag A27509 This flag indicates when an overflow or underflow has occurred in the high-speed counter 1 PV.
 (Used only when the counting mode is set to Linear Mode.)
 0: Normal 1: Overflow or underflow Read only Cleared when power is turned ON.
 Cleared when operation starts.
 Cleared when the PV is changed.
 Refreshed when an overflow or underflow occurs.
-High-speed Counter 0 Reset Bit A53100 When the reset method is set to Phase-Z signal + Software reset, the corresponding high-speed Read only Cleared when power is turned High-speed Counter 1 Reset Bit A53101 counter's PV will be reset if the phase-Z signal is received while this bit is ON.
-When the reset method is set to Software reset, the corresponding high-speed counter's PV will be reset in the cycle when this bit goes from OFF to ON.
-Read only ON.
-High-speed Counter 0 Gate Bit A53102 When a counter's Gate Bit is ON, the counter's PV will not be changed even if pulse inputs are Read only Cleared when power is turned High-speed Counter 1 Gate Bit A53103 received for the counter.
+High-speed Counter 1 Count Direction A27510 This flag indicates whether the high-speed counter is currently being incremented or decremented.
+The counter PV for the current cycle is compared with the PC in last cycle to determine the direction.
+Read only Setting used for high-speed counter, valid dur- ing counter opera- tion.
+0: Decrementing 1: Incrementing High-speed Counter 0 Reset Bit A53100 When the reset method is set to Phase-Z signal + Software reset, the corresponding high-speed Read/write Cleared when power is turned High-speed Counter 1 Reset Bit A53101 counter's PV will be reset if the phase-Z signal is received while this bit is ON.
+When the reset method is set to Software reset, the corresponding high-speed counter's PV will be reset in the cycle when this bit goes from Read/write ON.
+High-speed Counter 0 Gate Bit A53108 OFF to ON.
+When a counter's Gate Bit is ON, the counter's PV will not be changed even if pulse inputs are Read/write Cleared when power is turned High-speed Counter 1 Gate Bit A53109 received for the counter.
 When the bit is turned OFF again, counting will restart and the high-speed counter's PV will be refreshed.
-When the reset method is set to Phase-Z signal + Software reset, the Gate Bit is disabled while the corresponding Reset Bit (A53100 or A53101) is ON.
-Read only ON.
+When the reset method is set to Phase-Z signal + Software reset, the Gate Bit is disabled while the corresponding Reset Bit (A53100 or Read/write ON.